Featured Real Estate & Home Listings near SFU Burnaby

 At SFU, 16.9% of the total undergraduate population is comprised of international students, 56.8% of whom come from China.
 2014 saw a 39.3% increase over 2013 in undergraduate students from Nigeria.
 1,233 graduate international students registered in Fall 2014, an increase of 8.2% over Fall 2013.
 28.3% of the total graduate population at SFU is made up of international students.

-SFU Locations
+SFU Location

 SFU has three campuses in all.
 (SFU Burnaby, SFU Surrey, SFU Vancouver).
 The first is the main campus which crowns Burnaby Mountain within the City of Burnaby, British Columbia.
 This is SFU’s original campus, consisting of over eight faculties and three dozen buildings.